 Cumulative GPA: 2.00

 A student-athlete must maintain a 2.00 cumulative GPA each quarter under California Collegiate Athletic Association (CCAA) and UCSD rules.
 GPA is based on the UCSD GPA used for graduation.
 Each student's GPA will be evaluated at the end of each quarter and must be a 2.00 cumulative GPA, or better, for the student to continue to be eligible for competition.
 Students below 2.00 may continue to practice as long as they are enrolled full-time.
+Special Note for

 Students must declare a major by the start of their 7th full-time quarter to remain eligible.
 If you plan on switching majors please consult with the Compliance Office first, as it may impact your eligibility.

-Annual Competition Requirement: 36/12 Rule
+Annual Competition Requirement: 36 Unit Rule

-Quarterly Competition Requirement: 6-unit Rule
+Quarterly Competition Requirement: 8-unit Rule

 Acceptable vs. Non-Acceptable Grades:

-If you receive a "D" in a course where the minimum acceptable grade for your degree program is a C-, you will not receive units towards your eligibility requirements for that course.
+Once you’ve reached your 7th full-time quarter, and you receive a "D" in a course where the minimum acceptable grade for your degree program is a C-, you will not receive units towards your eligibility requirements for that course.
 If the course is later repeated and an acceptable grade earned, those units will be applied to your eligibility requirements at that time.
 You only earn eligibility units for a course ONCE, when an acceptable grade is earned.